-- Free access to Google applications like Drive and Gmail.
+- Free access to Google applications like Drive and Gmail accounts.

-Once your application is submitted, Google should approve your application within a few days.
-The success rate is extremely high taking the stress off your shoulders.
-This is going to be the last step before being able to apply for the Google Ad Grant.
+Once your application is submitted, Google should approve your request within a few days.
+The success rate is exceptionally high, taking the stress off your shoulders.
+This segment is going to be the last step before being able to apply for the Google Ad Grant.

 4. Verify G-Suites

 Now it is finally time to start applying to individual programs.
 I recommend signing up for the Google Suite.
-This will link your website domain to a personalized G Suite account.
-This eliminates the need to pay for email services from here on out.
-One final step will be to put a small piece of code within your website to verify it, instructions from Google can be found here.
+This feature will link your website domain to a personalized G Suite account.
+This Google non-profit account eliminates the need to pay for email services from here on out.
+One final step will be to put a small piece of code within your website to verify it; instructions from Google can be found here.

 5. Enroll in Google Ad Grants